-- Intro to Semi-Privates (3 Sessions with your chosen partner) - $99
+Intro to Duets (3 Sessions with your chosen partner) - $120 (for each person)

-A Semi-Private Session satisfies an individual's need for focused attention, while also keeping the cost lower than a private session.
-Semi-private sessions are also catered to individual needs, although often not quite as specifically as a private session can be.
-Semi- private sessions are designed for two to three clients to work with one instructor at the same time.
+A Duet Session satisfies an individual's need for focused attention, while also keeping the cost lower than a private session.
+Duet sessions are also catered to individual needs, although often not quite as specifically as a private session can be.
+Duet sessions are designed for two clients to work with one instructor at the same time.
 Some Pilates experience is recommended, though not required to take a semi-private session.
-We recommend that you at least take the "Intro to PIlates" series of three sessions before moving into semi-privates.
+We recommend that you at least take the "Intro to Pilates" series of three sessions before moving into semi-privates.
 You can come with your own partner, or ask us to find a suitable partner for you.

 Independent Workouts are for the experienced Pilates client who is looking to get in more machine time during the week, without having to take another private session or group class.
 You must be familiar with all of the Pilates equipment and have taken at least one prior private session at the studio.
 Instructor approval is required.